XuanrZhang/bagofmotifs/method_comparison/README.md

 ## Code and trained-models provided for method comparison section

-In this file folder, we provided all code for method comparison, including three neural network methods.
+In this file folder, we provided all code for method comparison, including three neural network methods for multi-classification comparison and machine learning method gkm-SVM for binary classification comparison.

+### Multi-classification comparison with neural network methods

+We compared with three representative neural network methods.

 - Basset-2016 (see 'Basset_model.ipynb')
 - DeepSTARR-2020 (see 'deepSTARR_model.ipynb')